ComputationalRadiationPhysics/picongpu/alpaka/docs/source/advanced/rationale.rst

 - User kernels should be implemented independent of the accelerator.
 - A user kernel has to have access to accelerator methods (synchronization within blocks, index retrieval, ...).
 - For usage with CUDA, the kernel methods have to be attributed with ``__device__ __host__``.
-- The user kernel has to fulfill std::is_trivially_copyable because only such objects can be copied into CUDA device memory.
+- The user kernel has to fulfill ``std::is_trivially_copyable`` because only such objects can be copied into CUDA device memory.
   A trivially copyable class is a class that
   #.
 Has no non-trivial copy constructors(this also requires no virtual functions or virtual bases)
   #.
 Has no non-trivial move constructors
   #.
 Has no non-trivial copy assignment operators
   #.
 Has no non-trivial move assignment operators
   #.
 Has a trivial destructor
+- For the same reason all kernel parameters have to fulfill ``std::is_trivially_copyable``, too.

 Implementation Variants
 +++++++++++++++++++++++